 - 1. Clearly stated diagnosis of a SPECIFIC learning disability in reading, math, or written language based upon current DSM criteria. - 2.
 Educational/work history documenting the impact of the learning disability - 3.
-Alternative explanations and diagnoses are ruled out - 4.
-Relevant test data with standard scores provided to support conclusions of the measures of intellectual/cognitive/information processing abilities by at least one of the following instruments: (a) WAIS-II or III (b) Woodcock-Johnson Psychoeducational Battery-Revised (c) Stanford-Binet IV (d) Peabody Individual Achievement Test (e) Stanford Test of Academic Skills - 5.
-Statement of the functional impact or limitations of the disability - 6.
-Current report (within 3 years), dated and signed - 7.
+Relevant test data with standard scores provided to support conclusions of the measures of intellectual/cognitive/information processing abilities by at least one of the following instruments: (a) WAIS-II or III (b) Woodcock-Johnson Psychoeducational Battery-Revised (c) Stanford-Binet IV (d) Peabody Individual Achievement Test (e) Stanford Test of Academic Skills - 4.
+Statement of the functional impact or limitations of the disability - 5.
+Current report (within 3 years), dated and signed - 6.
 Necessary accommodations